jhap1982/giveituruguay/2011/2011-08-22 - The Roxy Theatre, West Hollywood, CA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Ethiopia
+3. Ethiopia
-Charlie
+4. Charlie
-Meet Me at the Corner
+5. Meet Me at the Corner
-I Like Dirt
+6. I Like Dirt
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Throw Away Your Television
+8. Throw Away Your Television
-Factory of Faith
+9. Factory of Faith
-Me and My Friends
+10. Me and My Friends
-Did I Let You Know
+11. Did I Let You Know
-Californication
+12. Californication
-Look Around
+13. Look Around
-Soul to Squeeze
+14. Soul to Squeeze
-By the Way
+15. By the Way
-ENCORE BREAK
+<br>ENCORE BREAK
-Jam
+16. Jam
-Don't Forget Me
+17. Don't Forget Me
-Give It Away
+18. Give It Away

 ## Notes